LAC-Tech/laterbase/deterministic_simulation_testing.md

 # Determinstic Simulation Testing

-## TigerBeetle Simulator (VOPR)
+## Case Study: TigerBeetle Simulator (VOPR)

 commit cbc390cdf94973ade9a6a287b4ea07c8a1c51bc0

-### Seed

-- Seed itself is randomly generated or passed to commandline args (presumably to facilitate replays).
-- Systems each have their own seed - a random number from the top level seeded PRNG.
-I think this is so each subsystem can be replayed independently.

 ### Main Function

 - Determines how many replicas, standbys and clients there will be.
+- Seed itself is randomly generated or passed to command line args (presumably to facilitate replays).

-### Options
+### Configuration Options

+These are randomly filled in, with the pre-seeded PRNG.

+Many systems have their own seed - a random number from the top level seeded PRNG.
+I think this is so each subsystem can be replayed independently.

 ```mermaid
 classDiagram